conradludgate/jenner/README.md

 #[generator]
 async fn collect(input: impl Stream<Item = i32>) -> Vec<i32> {
     let mut v = vec![];
-    #[async_for] for i in input {
+    for i in input {
         println!("got {:?}", i);
         v.push(i)
-    }
+    }.await;
     v
 }
 ```

 This is similar to (and inspired by) a syntax to that was proposed by [estebank](https://hackmd.io/9v81TQSgQcaAiqvHQtzN8w#Question-queue).

 It will compile to the same things as just using the expr macro, but might be more semantic.
-A couple quirks due to the differences of parsing.
-The function code must be valid rust, so you cannot use the `async for` syntax directly from before.
-A work around is to use `#[async_for]` attribute
-on the for statements.
-(This requires another nightly feature `#![feature(stmt_expr_attributes)]`)